DannyNemer/dotfiles/README.md

 - `vol $number` Sets system volume to `$number` on a scale of 0 to 10.

 - `odb` Opens current directory on Dropbox.com (if it is in your Dropbox folder), with deleted files visible.
 This is useful for file recovery.

+- `gitstats` Prints the number of commits of the current repository for each day of past 7 weeks.